-UPDATE: In early May it was announced that Klarna will update TransUnion and Experian records from the start of June 2022.
+Klarna details will start to be added to TransUnion and Experian records from June 2022.

 Incorporating this data into credit reports will support consumers that are using this type of point-of-sale finance, whilst also ensuring lenders have a comprehensive picture of a borrower’s financial position.